PalakSutariya/NisweyAssignment/README.md

 I've developed the code according to your example data [Because User can create XML file according their own choice] I've also added code for CSV file data import

-Due to limited description and simple requirement i've created this site in my way
+Due to limited description and simple requirement i've created this site in my own simple way